DataBiosphere/terra-docker/README.md

 - there are no environment variables like `GOOGLE_PROJECT`, `WORKSPACE_NAME`, `WORKSPACE_BUCKET`, etc when running locally
 - there is no workspace-syncing when run locally

-To launch an image through Terra, navigate to https://app.terra.bio, select a workspace, enter your image in the "Custom Image" field, and click Create.
+To launch an image through Terra, navigate to https://app.terra.bio or your BEE's UI, select a workspace, enter your new image in the "Custom Image" field, and click Create.

 ## Automation Tests
 [Here](https://github.com/DataBiosphere/leonardo/tree/develop/automation/src/test/scala/org/broadinstitute/dsde/workbench/leonardo/notebooks) are automation tests for various docker image, please update the image hash for relevant tests.
 You can run the job build-terra-docker to automatically create a PR with your branch if you manually specify versions.